 I. Site visits for new STA coursesFaculty who are developing new STA courses and demonstrate the need to visit potential sites to evaluate logistics (e.g. housing, safety, internal travel, access to third-party providers, etc.) may receive funding toward travel expenses.
 Preference will be given to courses to be developed in Africa, Latin America, the Middle East, and Asia.

 The grant provides funding for two (2) interdisciplinary faculty seminars aimed at facilitating curricular innovation and the integration of faculty research and teaching interests with the development of new study or research abroad opportunities.
 The seminar would be a year-long collaboration among three (3)-to five (5) faculty members culminating in a trip to the international location under study and/or the development of a team-taught course, either on-campus or as an STA course, delivered in the year following the seminar.
 Preference will be given to seminar proposals dedicated to under-studied and under-visited regions of the world and to issues that cross national boundaries and cultural divisions.

 APPLICATIONS DUE: December 5

-Funding is provided for faculty-supervised international summer research projects linked to faculty research agendas and/or to prospective student honors theses work.
+Funding is provided for a limited number of faculty-supervised international summer research projects linked to faculty research agendas and/or to prospective student honors theses work.
 The projects are meant to establish or cultivate faculty collaboration with colleagues abroad as well as to expose students to research methods within a different cultural context.
-Each project will receive a $3000 stipend for both the faculty member and the student.
-Travel costs for the student will also be provided.
+For each project the Faculty director will receive a stipend of $3000.
+The student researcher will receive a stipend of $3000 and funds toward travel costs.